Health professionals advocate mandatory blood sugar screening for patients

-They agreed that one of the ways to ensure access to diabetes care is that government and private sector stakeholders must ensure a compulsory blood sugar testing the same way patients are being screened of blood pressure when they seek the services of health experts.
+They agreed that one of the ways to ensure access to diabetes care is that government and private sector stakeholders must ensure compulsory blood sugar testing the same way patients are being screened for blood pressure when they seek the services of health experts.

-Speaking, General Manager Diabetes Care Unit ISN Medical, Mrs. Ify Chioke said that management of diabetes would be made easier of government and other stakeholders make testing of all patients for blood sugar mandatory.
+Speaking, General Manager Diabetes Care Unit ISN Medical, Mrs Ify Chioke said that management of diabetes would be made easier for government and other stakeholders make testing of all patients for blood sugar mandatory.

 According to her, ISN Medical has begun to work with the government, hospitals, pharmacies, clinics and laboratories by providing free testing kits to encourage compulsory testing of blood sugar in these health facilities.